Data-intensive Systems and Engineering (DAT535)

 Form of assessment Weight Duration Marks Aid

-Project 1/1 Letter grades
+Project 1/1 6 Weeks Letter grades All

 Coursework requirements